SaiMedhaInst/Java2024/Chapter-501/Threads/Multi_Threading_1.md

 ## Java join() method
 - java.lang.Thread class provides the join() method which allows one thread to wait until another thread completes its execution..
--  If t is a Thread object whose thread is currently executing, then t.join() will make sure that t is terminated before the next instruction is executed by the program.
+-  If it is a Thread object whose thread is currently executing, then t.join() will make sure that t is terminated before the next instruction is executed by the program.
 -  If there are multiple threads calling the join() methods that means overloading on join allows the programmer to specify a waiting period.
 -  However, as with sleep, join is dependent on the OS for timing, so you should not assume that join will wait exactly as long as you specify